Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Person am Laptop, digitale Diagramme und Dokumente erscheinen.

-What role does dome costing play?
+What role does joint product costing play?

 What are the challenges of joint production?

-Typical challenges for joint production are:
+Typical challenges in joint production include:

 • Joint production often generates high costs, especially for customized designs.